daliamanfrin/Random-walks-on-graphs/README.md

 can stack on the same node at the same time.
 These boundaries can be modeled using a Heaviside Theta function in the master equation.
 When the particles allowed to move are small with respect to the number of particles initially posed on the network, the dynamics depends solely on the ratio between the initial number of particles and the maximal occupancy.
-Given the particles are initially uniformly distributed among nodes, three distinct scenarios are identified based on the initial number of particles on the network: nodes close to an occupancy of $0$, nodes close to the storage capacity limit, and nodes in the middle.
+Given the particles are initially uniformly distributed among nodes, three distinct scenarios are identified based on the initial number of particles on the network: close to $0$, close to the storage capacity limit, and nodes with half the capacity.

 ## Structure